Frequently Asked Questions (FAQ)

 What are the eligibility criteria to be considered for CARES Act Funds at UNI?

 - The priority deadline for funding was May 8, 2020.
-Applications following the priority deadline will be awarded based on availability of funds.
+Remaining CARES funds, following the priority deadline, will be awarded based on availability of funds.

 - Eligible students must have a valid FAFSA at UNI.
 If you haven't completed the 2019-20 FAFSA yet, it's still available through June 30, 2020.
 Get started by visiting fafsa.gov.